tmonfre/zoom-cli/README.md

 # Zoom CLI

-Do you have multiple recurring Zoom meetings?
-Are you sick of having to open a calendar invite, find the meeting URL, then open it in your browser?
-This tool is for you.

 `zoom` is a command line tool that allows users to store, access, and launch Zoom meetings on the fly.

 It is written in Python and available to install via Homebrew.

-A previous version of this tool was written in C# with the .NET Core SDK.
+## Installation Instructions

+### Mac/Linux Users

+1. Download and install Homebrew: [https://brew.sh](https://brew.sh).
+2. `brew tap tmonfre/homebrew-tmonfre`
+3. `brew install zoom`

+### PC Users

+This package is currently not yet available on Scoop.
+Please follow the [developer instructions](#developer-instructions) below in the meantime.

 ## Usage